-Michelle A. Williams, SM ’88, ScD ’91, is Dean of the Faculty, Harvard T.H.
+Michelle A. Williams, SM ’88, ScD ’91, is the former Dean of the Faculty, Harvard T.H.
 Chan School of Public Health, and Angelopoulos Professor in Public Health and International Development, a joint faculty appointment at the Harvard Chan School and Harvard Kennedy School.
 She is an internationally renowned epidemiologist and public health scientist, an award-winning educator, and a widely recognized academic leader.
-Prior to becoming Dean, she was Professor and Chair of…
+Prior to her term as Dean, she was…

 Shruthi Mahalingaiah, MD, MS